redrillhq/redrill/dev/README.md

 | `drill.sh` | The e2e loop, borg or dumpdir mode: fetch/restore (sample + DB dump) → postgres sandbox (`network=none`, labeled, removed on exit) → two SQL asserts → `results.md` |

-Containers started from inside the dev env (fixture pg, sandbox pg) run as **siblings** on your Docker daemon via the mounted socket — nothing is nested.
+Containers started from inside the dev env (fixture pg, sandbox pg) run as **siblings** on the Docker daemon via the mounted socket — nothing is nested.
 All file transfer into the sandbox goes through `docker cp`/`docker exec`, so no host paths leak into containers.

 ## Reproducibility contract